denevell/Natch-Android/README.md

 ## Backlog

-* Tech: Use a lower resource hungry emulator in the docker container.
+* Tech task: Use a lower resource hungry emulator in the docker container.
 * I should be able to logout
-* I should only be able to add thread if I'm logged in
 * Dialogue box crash
+* Get rid of alarm code in project, write up on blog.

+## To test

 * UI TEST: I should see an error if add thread / post failed
 * UI TEST: Add thread button disabled if not logged in
 * UI TEST: Listview saved on rotation.
-* Get rid of service code in project, write up on blog.
+* UI TEST: Unregister for push notifications
+* UI TEST: Settings screen for gcm stuff
+* UI TEST: I should only be able to add thread if I'm logged in

 ## Ice-box